Skip to main content

 Is it safe to participate in crypto airdrops?

 Legitimate airdrops exist, but they never require you to enter your seed phrase or send crypto first.
 If an airdrop requires connecting your wallet to an unknown site, use a burner wallet with no valuable assets.
-Check if the airdrop is announced on the project's official channels.
-Tools like Inferno Drainer helped scammers steal over $80 million through fake airdrops in 2023 alone, and the problem has grown since.
+Always check if the airdrop is announced on the project's official channels.
+Never interact with mystery tokens that appear in your wallet uninvited-they may contain malicious smart contracts designed to drain your funds when you try to sell them.

 The Bottom Line

-Crypto scams stole $14.7 billion in 2025 because scammers have become incredibly sophisticated.
-They use AI deepfakes, months-long relationship building, professional-looking platforms, and psychological manipulation techniques refined by organized crime syndicates.
+Crypto scams stole $17 billion in 2025 because scammers have become incredibly sophisticated.
+They use AI deepfakes (+1,400% increase), months-long relationship building, professional-looking platforms, and psychological manipulation techniques refined by organized crime syndicates and state-sponsored hackers.

 Your best defenses are skepticism and verification: